How To Plan Your Monthly Schedule Ahead of Time

 4. Project Planning

 I have a running list of projects that I want to work on, such as program creation, website updates, and promotions.
 I’ll take a look at the list and figure out which projects I want to work on this month or need to continue working on.
-Once I’ve decided that, I’ll break the projects down into smaller steps in Asana and set due dates for each task.
+Once I’ve decided on those, I’ll break the projects down into smaller steps in Asana and set due dates for each task.
 That way, I know what to work on for each week of the month.

 5. Weekly Outlines

-If I want to get SUPER on top of my game (let’s be honest, I don’t always do this), I’ll make an outline in my notebook for each week.
+If I want to get SUPER on top of my game (I’ll be honest, I don’t always do this), I’ll make an outline in my notebook for each week.
 In my outline, I’ll include my top three priorities for each week so that I know exactly what to focus on.
 Of course these things can change, but you can never be too prepared, right?

 Do you plan your months in advance?

 I hope this post has encouraged you to try monthly planning and see how it can work for you.
-It’s been a game changer for increasing my productivity and reducing my stress levels, so I hope it helps you too.
+It’s been a game-changer for increasing my productivity and reducing my stress levels, so I hope it helps you too.
 I’d love to know how you plan your months if you have your own method!